 Since 1997 we have been led by our Bishop, The Right Reverend Harold Miller and as a united diocese we have 2 cathedrals: Down Cathedral and Dromore Cathedral.
 The diocese also shares Belfast Cathedral with the Diocese of Connor.

-The grave of St Patrick is to be found at Down Cathedral and Saul Church (above), just outside Downpatrick, was the first church in Ireland.
-As a diocese we continually draw inspiration from this missional heritage.
+Tradition holds that the grave of St Patrick is to be found at Down Cathedral and Saul Church (above), just outside Downpatrick, was the first church in Ireland.
+As a diocese we continually draw inspiration from this missional heritage and celebrate the Saint’s day with an annual pilgrimage and Festival Service.

 We are also enriched by our links with 3 other dioceses on 3 different continents: Albany, USA, Maridi, Sudan and Northern Argentina.
 Find out more about these links here.